kenneth558/plant_resistance_primary_perception_IN_DEVELOPMENT/README.md

 -------------

-By applying 4 volts DC across a plant in 5V power environments or 2.3V in 3.3V power environments, this device allows REAL-TIME observation of a plant’s electrical response to stimuli.
+By applying 4 volts DC across a plant in 5V power environments (2.3V in 3.3V power environments), this device allows REAL-TIME observation of a plant’s electrical response to stimuli.
 That stimuli is expected to be telempathic while an observer learns to utilize telempathy and develop energetic faith (Jas.
 5:16), but may be any other non-electric stimuli as well.

 A recent enhancement of the circuit now allows electric current through the plant tissue of less than a nano ampere to be detected and observed.